grafolean/grafolean/backend/API.md

 Parameters:

     Path: defines a path that the value should be connected to (for example: `zone2.server1.cpu.load`).
-You are free to use whatever paths you wish, as long as they are lowercase and include only characters a-z, 0-9, dash ('-') and dot ('.').
-Dot should be used to denote hierarhical pieces of the path.
+You are free to use whatever paths you wish, as long as they are lowercase and include only characters a-z, 0-9, dash ('-') and dot ('.'), which is treated as a separator by the system.

 Note that there is no way to specify timestamp with POST requests (time is inferred for time of HTTP request).
 Specifying time wouldn't make sense anyway - alarms are only possible if the data is current.
 If you need to cache data and send it in batches, use PUT requests instead.